AvaAvarai/LinkedCircularCoordinates/README.md

 ```

 If the class name is `benign` or `malignant` case-insensitive then the class color assigned is green and red respectively.
 Otherwise, we linearly divide the HSV color model for a visually distinct default color palette.

+## Data Available

+Please see the `datasets\` folder for datasets which match the required data format.

 ## Demonstrative Screenshots